maximelaval/Jass-Game/README.md

 # Jass Game

-This card game was coded in Java and made for a university course project.
-It simulates a version of the Swiss card game **Jass**, and is designed to support both human and computer players in a local or  online environment, making it possible for multiple human players to participate remotely.
+This card game was developed in Java and made for a university course project.
+It simulates a version of the Swiss card game **Jass** and supports both human and computer players in local or online environments, enabling multiple human players to join remotely.

 ## Game Overview
 In Jass, four players are split into two teams and compete in rounds using a 36-card deck.
 Players aim to reach a set number of points (usually 1000) to win the game.
 Each round is composed of "tricks," and an assigned trump suit changes gameplay dynamics, providing higher value to certain cards.